dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/quickhowto.txt

     		datamodel = SQLAModel(Group, db.session)
     		related_views = [ContactGeneralView()]

-    		list_columns = ['name']
-    		order_columns = ['name']
-    		search_columns = ['name']

 I hope this was easy enough!
 Some questions may arrise...

 Must have properties:

 :datamodel: is the db abstraction layer.
 Initialize it with your model and sqlalchemy session
-:list_columns: The columns that will be displayed on the list view.
-:order_columns: The columns allowed to be ordered (to not define relations on this)
-:search_columns: The columns that will display on the search form.

 Optional properties: